 Now in its second year, National Prosecco Week aims not only to celebrate Prosecco but to serve an important educational purpose, teaching consumers, press and trade how to identify authentic Prosecco and the many different ways one can enjoy it.

 “I was very happy with last year’s Prosecco Week promotion, “said Angelo Martelli, Director of Wine, Fairway Markets.
 “The support and follow through with POS, social media and PR gave my Prosecco sales a nice bump heading into the busy summer selling season.”

-Stay tuned for more details about the many exciting celebrations and initiatives of Prosecco DOC.
-For more information on National Prosecco Week, please contact firstname.lastname@example.org.
-To stay updated for upcoming events, follow Prosecco DOC on Facebook (@proseccodocusa), Instagram (@proseccodoc_usa), and the Consortium’s official US website, www.casaprosecco.com.
+For more information on National Prosecco Week and how to participate, please contact Riccardo Frontini (email@example.com) or Alice Gayet (firstname.lastname@example.org) of Colangelo & Partners (www.colangelopr.com), the agency of record in the U.S. for the Prosecco Consortium.
+To stay updated for upcoming events and promotions, follow Prosecco DOC on Facebook (@proseccodocusa), Instagram (@proseccodoc_usa), and the Consortium’s official US website, www.casaprosecco.com.

 Prosecco was granted the Controlled Designation of Origin status on July 17th, 2009, and the Prosecco DOC Consortium (Consorzio di Tutela della Denominazione di Origine Controllata Prosecco) was created on November 19th of the same year to coordinate and manage the Prosecco DOC.
 The organization unites the different groups of manufacturers—wineries, individual and associated vine-growers, still wine and sparkling wine producers—to ensure the designation continues to grow and that the production regulations are complied with.